Graffioh/graffioh/mds/bertologies.md

 This place is a collection of bertologies (or analogies, as you prefer) that I post on my [X](https://x.com/graffioh), so don't expect to be rigorous or well formatted.

+## Normalization in NN (Batch norm, Layer norm...)

+imagine you are reordering your room. you have a bunch of items that you need to put in the right place, but every once in a while these items changes position.

+it's going to be hard to reorder them without losing (vanishing or exploding) your mind. that's why we buy a bag, and we put all these items in it before reordering, so that they will be arranged in a more "compact way" making our life easier.

+but keep in mind that some of them might be already in the right place so we put them back in the right spot!

 ## Model merging

 [blog post](https://crisostomi.github.io/blog/2025/model_merging)